THE COMPETITION IS ON!

 Led by a team of experts, our assessments help businesses and municipalities save money in operations, conserve resources, and enhance civic stewardship.
 More information click here.

 Court has worked at federal, state, and local government levels and has a Masters in Public Administration from the University of Southern California.
-He has 20 years experience in public policy and non-profit management and has consulted to national conservation organizations.
+He has nearly 30 years experience in public policy and non-profit management and has consulted to national conservation organizations.

 Lori has worked in education for seventeen years and comes to Sustainable Pittsburgh from Chatham University where she served eight years as Office Manager in the Information Technology Department.
 Prior, she spent two years in executive support to the President of Chatham and also worked at Community College of Allegheny County (CCAC) for seven years.
 Lori has a B.S. in Management Information Systems from Chatham University and two A.S.
 Degrees in Computer Science and Information Processing from CCAC.
 Lori has taught one-credit computer proficiency courses at Chatham University and also has taught as a Lifelong Computer Learning Instructor at CCAC’s Boyce and Turtle Creek campuses.